 Traffic Law - Common Offences and Penalties

-A List of Traffic Law Common Offences & Penalties
+A List of Traffic Law Common Offences & Penalties - NSW

-When a person appears before the Court for a Traffic Offence a copy of their NSW Criminal Record and NSW R.T.A.
+When a person appears before the Court for a Traffic Offence a copy of their NSW Criminal Record and NSW Roads and Maritime.
 Traffic History is tendered to the Court by the Prosecution.
 If an individual has been convicted of a major traffic offence within the last five years they will be sentenced to the second offence penalty.
 If a person has been charged with the same offence or any other major offence and were convicted of that offence more than five years ago the second offence penalties will not apply and they will be sentenced under the first offence penalties.

 Author: Matthew Carney